Forming a US LLC from India: Complete Guide (2026)

 Key Takeaways

-- US LLC formation for Indian residents is mechanically straightforward — state filing, EIN by fax, remote bank account opening through Mercury or Wise, Stripe connection within weeks
+- Formation is the easy part: state filing, EIN by fax, remote bank account through Mercury or Wise, Stripe connected within weeks

-- India's LRS permits overseas direct investment up to $250,000/year — unlike China's forex quota, which prohibits overseas equity investment entirely
+- India's LRS permits overseas direct investment up to $250,000/year, which is far more permissive than China's outright prohibition

-- Form 5472 is required by the IRS every year, even with zero revenue — the $25,000/year penalty for non-filing is the single largest compliance risk
+- Form 5472 is required every year, even with zero revenue.
+The $25,000/year penalty for non-filing is the single largest compliance risk

-- Indian tax residents are taxed on worldwide income including US LLC profits, even if funds are never remitted to India — disclosure in Schedule FA and Schedule FSI of the Indian return is mandatory
+- Indian tax residents owe tax on worldwide income including US LLC profits, even if funds never touch India.
+Schedule FA and Schedule FSI disclosure is mandatory.

-- The Black Money Act, 2015, imposes criminal penalties (up to 120% tax + imprisonment) for undisclosed foreign assets — the US LLC itself is a reportable foreign asset
+- The Black Money Act imposes criminal penalties (up to 120% tax + imprisonment) for undisclosed foreign assets.
+The LLC itself is a reportable foreign asset.

-- TCS at 20% above INR 7 lakh on LRS remittances for investment purposes reduces cash available at the time of transfer but is credited against Indian income tax liability
+- TCS at 20% above INR 7 lakh on investment remittances reduces cash at time of transfer, credited back only at annual tax filing

 References